ProAccess/MakeMyHOAok/HOA Cert Program.md

 While this may have been a compromise to enable bill passage, foreseeably it could be fatal to the purpose of informed governance.

-*With a twist on the licensing model, California can do better.*
+*With a twist on the licensing model, we can do better.*

-Rather than compel, California can *incent* education
+Rather than compel, we can *incent* education
 =====================================================

 I propose that ECHO, CAI, CACM and other community association-oriented trade groups advocate for state legislation to enable a program that would *incent members to participate on their associations' boards, and to seek to educate themselves* as directors and for boards to encourage directors' education.
 (See [*Summary of state legislation required to enable program*](#summary_of_state_legislation).)